Vietnam.vn - Nền tảng quảng bá Việt Nam

 The dragon relief in the form of a "tiger seal" with very delicate and vivid lines on the screen of King Dong Khanh's tomb.

-It can be said that, through the years and surpassing the institutions of the time, by the Nguyen Dynasty, the dragon had reached a level of strong development and perfection in terms of content, form and expression, so it can be affirmed that the dragon is a characteristic of Vietnamese culture during the Nguyen Dynasty.
+It can be said that, over the years and surpassing the institutions of the time, by the Nguyen Dynasty, the dragon had reached a level of strong development and perfection in terms of content, form and expression, so it can be affirmed that the dragon is a characteristic of Vietnamese culture during the Nguyen Dynasty.

 Four large cement dragons with a rather plump and joyful appearance at the entrance to King Khai Dinh's tomb